fkemps/FortiPoC-Toolkit-for-GCP/README.md

 `-gs  | --global-access-status`           Status glocal access to instances

 #### Globallist
-The globallist action can be used to list the firewall-rules applied to the selected FortiPoC instances.
+The globalaccesslist action can be used to list the firewall-rules applied to the selected FortiPoC instances.

-`./gcpcmd-new.sh europe test globallist`
+`./gcpcmd-new.sh europe test globalaccesslist`

 ```
 ---------------------------------------------------------------------